ChuilanKONG/MSc_Project/README.md

 # MSc_Project

-All the data and code I used for the study are included here.
-However, data here is not the original data but the data extracted from raw photos using the code in Calibration_code.
-There are 557,436 original photos, approximately 763 GB in total, which cannot be uploaded in their entirety.
+Raw images belong to the Institute of Zoology, Zoological Society of London, London Hogwatch project.
+These data are not open to the public.
+Available data and code are accessible here.